dmanea28/access_mysqli/README.md

 # access_mysqli
-Simple single-file MySql-type databases, written in PHP.
+Simple single-file MySql database access application, written in PHP.

 Just load the file to your server and that's it.

 ## Features
-- Create/detele databases and tables
+- Create/delete databases and tables
 - Rename and copy tables, even in different databases
 - Add columns/rows
 - Edit the name and datatypes of columns